moorepants/learn-multibody-dynamics/visualization.rst

 .. _primitive geometric shapes: https://pythreejs.readthedocs.io/en/stable/examples/Geometries.html

-If you want to apply a material to the surface of the geometry you create a :external:py:class:`~py3js.Mesh` which associates a :external:py:class:`~py3js.Material` with the geometry.
+If you want to apply a material to the surface of the geometry you create a :external:py:class:`~pythreejs.Mesh` which associates a :external:py:class:`~pythreejs.Material` with the geometry.
 For example, you can color the above cylinder like so:

 .. jupyter-execute::